Kids Camouflage Desk

-Anyway, I was thinking about all that while I was looking at my stash of paint.
+Anyway, I was thinking about finding the best color for a kid’s desk while looking at my paint stash.
 And suddenly it came to me, I guess the paint spoke to me.

 These are the paint colors that spoke to me.

-I started by mixing some Plaster of Paris and water together, and adding it to the main color of the desk.
+I started by mixing some Plaster of Paris and water and adding it to the primary color of the camouflage desk.
+This photo gives you a good idea of where I cut the bottom off the damaged waterfall desk.

 I gave everything at least two coats of this homemade chalk paint.

-I then went to work on the desk.
-I wasn’t thrilled with how it was going, but I kept on keeping on.
+I then began working on the desk.
+Although I wasn’t thrilled with the progress, I kept on.

 I don’t usually tape off when I do chalkboard paint, but I wanted a good crisp line on this piece.

-I applied 3 coats of brush on Rustoleum chalkboard paint.
-I always do three coats, the first going east to west, the second going north to south, and the third however I think it needs to go.
+I applied three coats of brush on the Rustoleum chalkboard paint.
+I always do three coats, the first going east to west, the second going north to south, and the third, however I think it needs to go.
+This being a former waterfall desk made it the perfect candidate for a chalkboard top.

-I let the desk set for a day, to decide if I liked it okay.
-I decided that it was okay—then I got to thinking about what color to paint the handles.
-I was going to go for black, but then I wondered what else I could use for handles instead of the vintage handles that were on it originally.
+I let the desk sit for a day to decide if I liked it.
+I decided it was okay, so I thought about what color to paint the handles.
+I was going to go for black, but then I wondered what else I could use instead of the vintage handles that were on it originally.
 R-O-P-E!
-I dunno really how it came to me, sometimes thoughts just pop into my head.
+I don’t know how it came to me; sometimes, thoughts pop into my head.

 I had to go to the hardware/post office store to mail an Etsy package and buy some bolts for the Display Easels, so I picked up some rope while I was there.